Dwight Randolph Winn

 - Born June 9, 1974 in Los Angeles, CA USA

 Winn spent 2 1/2 years as a starting outfielder for the Mariners.
-Then on July 30, 2005 he was dealt to the San Francisco Giants for Jesse Foppert and Yorvit Torrealba.
+Then, on July 30, 2005, he was dealt to the San Francisco Giants for Jesse Foppert and Yorvit Torrealba.
 Winn spent the next two months tearing up the National League, batting .359/.391/.680 over 58 games with 14 home runs.
-The 14 homers was the surprise, tying his career high for homers in any full big league season.
-Winn spent the next four seasons with the Giants, getting regular playing time across all three OF positions.
+The 14 homers were the surprise, tying his career high for homers in any full big league season.
+He also hit for the cycle, turning the feat August 15 against the Cincinnati Reds.
+Winn spent the next four seasons with the Giants, getting regular playing time across all three outfield positions.
 He got in one final season in 2010, playing for the New York Yankees and St Louis Cardinals.

 - AL All-Star (2002)

 - 20-Home Run Seasons: 1 (2005)